-A hysterectomy is a common procedure for many women that removes your ovaries and prevents you from getting pregnant in the future.
+A hysterectomy is a common procedure for many women that removes your uterus and prevents you from getting pregnant in the future.
 Samuel Van Kirk, M.D.
 OBGYN in Redding, California, has nearly two decades of experience performing procedures such as hysterectomies.
 If you’re interested in learning more about hysterectomy and how it can improve your life if you have endometriosis or fibroids, book an appointment with Dr. Van Kirk online or by phone today.

 A hysterectomy is the surgical removal of your reproductive organs.
 Your uterus, or womb, is removed in a hysterectomy, and sometimes your ovaries and fallopian tubes as well.
 Hysterectomy is a common procedure and is an option for women who no longer want to get pregnant, as well as a treatment option for health concerns like cancer or endometriosis.